Exploring the Interior Structure and Mode of Tidal Heating in Enceladus: Road-map to Constrain the interior structure and tidal heating mode

-We investigate the effect of structural heterogeneities on the Love numbers in Figure~\ref{fig:alex_fig}.
-The interaction between tidal forcing and thinning in the South Polar region drives a quadrupole displacement field that increases $k_{22}$ and $h_{22}$ compared to $k_{20}$ and $h_{20}$ (for details, see \citet{berne_etal23}).
-This displacement can increase $k_{22}$ and $h_{22}$ by up to 20$\%$ if Enceladus's mean ice shell thickness is thinner than 25~km, i.e. the size of structural heterogeneity is comparable to the thickness of the mean ice shell (Figure~\ref{fig:alex_fig}).
-As shown in Figure~\ref{figure:tidalresponseviscs} and consistent with Section~\ref{sec:heatgenerationclasses}, a dissipative core has a small effect ($<$10$\%$) on $h_{2m}$, but it can substantially alter $k_{2m}$ ($<\sim $300$\%$).
-Such large changes in $k_{2m}$ are likely to overshadow the effect of a very thin ice shell on the south polar region of Enceladus, as inferred from Figure~\ref{fig:alex_fig}.
+The interaction between tidal forcing and thinning in the south polar region drives a quadrupole displacement field that increases $k_{22}$ and $h_{22}$ compared to $k_{20}$ and $h_{20}$ \citep{berne_etal23}.
+This displacement can increase $k_{22}$ and $h_{22}$ by up to 20$\%$, if Enceladus's mean ice shell thickness is thinner than 25~km, i.e. the size of structural heterogeneity is comparable to the mean thickness of the ice shell.
+Consistent with Figure~\ref{figure:tidalresponseviscs} and the discussion in Section~\ref{sec:heatgenerationclasses}, a dissipative core has a generally small effect ($<$10$\%$) on $h_{2m}$, but it can substantially alter $k_{2m}$ ($<\sim $300$\%$) compared to a non-dissipative core (see Appendix \ref{sec:Heterogeneityapp}).
+For thin shells, variations in the shell thickness and the tidal activity of the core act together and influence the overall $k_{2m}$ in a superimposed manner. \textcolor{black}{For a thin shell,} if the core is dissipative, its effect on $h_2$ is comparable to the effect of the shell thickness heterogeneity (details in Appendix~\ref{sec:Heterogeneityapp}).